Paula Wright Counsellor And Creative Therapist (MBACP) POOLE, BH12 & BH21

 £40 per session (50 mins)

 I have some low cost sessions available for students, trainee counsellors or those on low incomes so please contact me.
+Payment by cash or BACS

-I am able to see clients at two different venues offering flexibility, one of which is fully accessible.
+I am able to see clients at different venues offering flexibility, one of which is fully accessible.
 Please contact me by calling, texting or sending me an email.

 I hold full indemnity and public liability insurance and a current DBS (Disclosure and Barring Service)